costa-group/forves/README.md

 6 License
 =========
-All the Coq source files that form the EVM equivalence checker have licence GNU GENERAL PUBLIC LICENSE version 3, include in the file `src/License.txt`.
+All the Coq source files that form the EVM equivalence checker have license GNU GENERAL PUBLIC LICENSE Version 3, included in the file `src/License.txt`.